uf-mil/mil/Accessing-Bag-Files.md

 The arguments l and f stand for lazy and force, so this should indicate to you that the command should only be run when things go south.

+# Copying Files Between Hosts

+If you just want move bags (or any type of file) from one machine to another, you can just use SCP as opposed to SSHFS.
+SCP does not mount anything, so it creates a copy of the file on your machine instead of just letting you access the files on the remote machine.
+The command is very similar in structure, but here is a basic example:

+    scp [-P port] user@host:remote_file local_dir

+That command can be used to copy a remote file to a local directory.
+Reversing the command enables one to push a local file to a remote directory:

+    scp [-P port] local_file user@host:remote_dir

 # Mounting the Bags With Samba

 Samba is a primarily Windows based fileserver protocol, but there are clients for Linux and Mac OSX.
 While it is a bit easier to use, it is a verbose networking protocol and options for securing the channel are limited as far as I can tell.
 Some people **ahem** prefer it, so I have implemented it for use on the local MIL network.
 There is a good guide for setting Ubuntu up to use Samba [here](https://help.ubuntu.com/community/Samba/SambaClientGuide).
 There is a Samba share for each SSHFS share, see below: